LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

    regular expression.

 ``(?i)``
-   Sets the remainder of the regular expression to be case insensitive.
+   Sets the remainder of the regular expression to be case-insensitive.
 Similar to specifying ``-ignoreCase``.

 ``(?-i)``
-   Sets the remainder of the regular expression to be case sensitive (the default).
+   Sets the remainder of the regular expression to be case-sensitive (the default).

 ``(?i:)``
-   The contents of this group will be matched case insensitive and the group will not be added to the output.
+   The contents of this group will be matched case-insensitive and the group will not be added to the output.

 ``(?-i:)``
-   The contents of this group will be matched case sensitive and the group will not be added to the output.
+   The contents of this group will be matched case-sensitive and the group will not be added to the output.

 ``(?=)``
-   Positive look ahead assertion.
+   Positive lookahead assertion.
 The contents are matched following the current position, but not added to the output pattern.

 ``(?!)``
-   Negative look ahead assertion.
+   Negative lookahead assertion.
 The same as above, but the content must not match following the current position.

 ``(?<=)``
-   Positive look behind assertion.
+   Positive lookbehind assertion.
 The contents are matched preceding the current position, but not added to the output pattern.

 ``(?<!)``
-   Negative look behind assertion.
+   Negative lookbehind assertion.
 The same as above, but the contents must not match preceding the current position.

 ```\b```
    Matches the boundary between a word and a space.
 Does not properly interpret
    Unicode characters.
 The transition between any regular ASCII character
-   (matched by \`\\w\`) and a Unicode character is seen as a word boundary.
+   (matched by ``\w``) and a Unicode character is seen as a word boundary.

 ```\B```
    Matches a boundary not between a word and a space.

 ```^```
-   Circumflex matches the beginning of a line.
+   Caret matches the beginning of a line.

 ```$```
    Dollar sign matches the end of a line.

-The RegExp Type
+The regexp Type
 ===============

-The :type:`regexp` type allows a regular expression to be defined once and then reused many times.
+The `regexp` type allows a regular expression to be defined once and then reused many times.
 It facilitates simple search operations, splitting strings, and interactive find/replace operations.

-The :type:`regExp` type has some advantages over the string methods that perform regular expression operations.
+The `regexp` type has some advantages over the string methods that perform regular expression operations.
 Performance can be increased by creating a regular expression once and then reusing it multiple times.

-The regular expression type has a number of member methods which allow access to the stored regular expressions and input and output strings, perform find/replace operations, or act as components in an interactive find/replace operation.
+The type has a number of member methods which allow access to the stored regular expressions and input and output of strings, performing find/replace operations, or acting as components in an interactive find/replace operation.
 These are described below.

 Creating a Regular Expression